gcentauri/gitick/README.md

 This creates a file called `new/My-New-Issue.md` with priority 5.

+Optionally, the command also accepts tags:

+    gitick-add 'Some Other Issue' 9 'important, ui, hellish bug'

 You can edit it as you like, some text is filled in already.

 ### `gitick-wip`